tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-an-account-sas.md

 ---
-title: "Constructing an Account SAS" ms.date: 07/03/2019 ms.prod: azure
+title: "Create an account SAS"
-ms.reviewer: na
-ms.service: storage
-ms.topic: reference
+description: An account shared access signature (SAS) delegates access to resources in a storage account.
+An account SAS can provide access to resources in more than one service or to service-level operations. ms.date: 07/29/2019 ms.prod: azure ms.reviewer: na ms.service: storage ms.topic: reference
 author: tamram
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
 ---

-# Constructing an Account SAS
+# Create an account SAS

 Beginning with version 2015-04-05, Azure Storage supports creating a new type of shared access signature (SAS) at the level of the storage account.
 Creating an account SAS enables you to: